Top Real Estate Agents in Rock Island, Illinois

 History

-The Rock Island Arsenal, located on Arsenal Island, is the largest government-owned weapons manufacturing arsenal in the United States and has been in continuous operation since the 1860s.
+The Rock Island Arsenal, founded in 1862, is the largest government-owned weapons manufacturing arsenal in the United States and remains a major employer.

-The city was a key site during the Black Hawk War of 1832, and the subsequent Treaty of 1832 opened the area for American settlement.
+The city was a key site for the Black Hawk War of 1832, and the subsequent Treaty of 1832 opened the area for American settlement, with the original town platted in 1835.

 Life in Rock Island